nijisakai/learn-ai/codes/chapter3/robot_diy_blockly/google-blockly/demos/mobile/README.md

 If you edit the `mobile/html/` demo to include new files, you will need to update the native app project files to also copy those files.

-In the Android project, two Gradle tasks are rESPonsible for the copies.
+In the Android project, two Gradle tasks are responsible for the copies.
 In `mobile/android/app/build.gradle`, the tasks `copyBlocklyHtmlFile` and `copyBlocklyMoreFiles` configure the copy actions.